ferasn/notes2/IIB/IIB_Dev_10_Notes.md

   * Configurable: You can override values in the "deployment file (BAR)" or at "run time".
   * Promoted: Elevates the property to the message flow level instead of the individual node level; the property value can then be changed at the message flow level.
 Also, in the "deployment file (BAR)" or at "run time".
 * Patterns: Catalog of IBM Integration Bus patterns is available on OT4I GitHub Pattern Repository.
-* Flow exerciser: Show the path that each message took.
+* Flow exerciser:
+   - Show the path that each message took.
 View the structure and content of the logical message tree at any point in a message flow.
 Save recorded messages for replay.
-Previously, you get such information by running debugger on the message flow.
+It is like a GUI for flow trace.
+   - Noe: The Flow exerciser cannot be used with a message flow that is defined in a REST API. (why?)